 Commit to applying all of your earnings to your monthly debt payments because it greatly increases the velocity of payoff.

-5. Stop Using Your Credit Cards
+5. Stop Using Your Credit Card

 This strategy is difficult to implement, but it’s not impossible.
 There are several hacks you can try to stop using credit cards, including: